| Calendar

 to U.S. interests.
 Putin and Jiang said "the pretext of a missile threat

+is totally unjustified."
 They also criticized a U.S.

 proposal for a more limited anti-missile system to protect its troops and